MateTheDev/MateHun22/README.md

 🎒&nbsp; I am a student at *BMSZC Neumann János Technical Institue for Informational Technology*.\
 🎓&nbsp; I'm going to learn how to code in **C#** and **SQL**, as well as **Web Development**.\
+✍️&nbsp; In my free time, I like to play games like War Thunder, as well as cooking.\